paluigi/sdmx/doc/walkthrough.rst

       <Obs CURRENCY_DENOM="EUR" OBS_VALUE="0.82363" OBS_STATUS="A" />

    This can result in much smaller messages.
-   However, because this format does not distinguish dimensions and attributes, it cannot be properly parsed by :mod:`pandaSDMX` without separately obtaining the data structure definition.
+   However, because this format does not distinguish dimensions and attributes, it cannot be properly parsed by :mod:`sdmx` without separately obtaining the data structure definition.

-:mod:`pandaSDMX` adds appropriate HTTP headers for retrieving structure-specific data (see :ref:`implementation notes <web-service>`).
+:mod:`sdmx` adds appropriate HTTP headers for retrieving structure-specific data (see :ref:`implementation notes <web-service>`).
 In general, to minimize queries and message size:

 1. First query for the DSD associated with a data flow.
 2. When requesting data, pass the obtained object as the `dsd=` argument to :meth:`.Request.get` or :meth:`.Request.data`.

-This allows :mod:`pandaSDMX` to retrieve structure-specific data whenever possible.
+This allows :mod:`sdmx` to retrieve structure-specific data whenever possible.
 It can also avoid an additional request when validating data query keys (below).

 Construct a selection `key` for a query